| Racing

 1961.

-Even with Spencer's skilled
+Even with Spencer's skilled driving,

-least once each weekend.
+each weekend.

-Spencer, best known for
+Spencer, best known for his exploits

-his exploits in a C-Production Morgan
+in a C-Production Morgan +4, qualified

-+4, qualified the car for the Oct.
-15, 1961 Riverside GP, but didn't
+the car for the Oct.
+15, 1961 Riverside GP, but didn't finish. |

 |

-| Historian Ron Cummings
+Historian Ron Cummings remembers the

-remembers the VKI:
+VKI:

-"Lew Spencer said, recently,
+"Lew Spencer said, recently, that the

-It's an old story, still going on, where some hot rodder builds a big horsepower
+an old story, still going on, where some hot rodder builds a big horsepower

 motor and forgets that to win you must finish the race." |